dwarvesf/WeAreHiring/open-positions/Golang.md

 ## Job and the challenges

+- Persue a hard tech career path
 - Development of backend automation tools in Go
 - Experienced in full automation and configuration management using Ansible or Docker ecosystem
 - Experienced in monitoring tools, frameworks and processes - familiar with event coloration
 - Experienced with continuous integration tools.
 - Experienced in scripting and programming experience in Go.
+- Write test for your code
 - Linux skills.
 - Microservice addicted with deep knowledge about
 - Show us **_how good you are_** on any other stuffs